-Recently I wrote about Indian politicians using the power of internet in India.
-The Obama campaign fever surely has been a huge success even amongst the thick skinned Indian politicians.
+Recently I wrote about Indian politicians using the power of the internet in India.
+The Obama campaign fever surely has been a huge success even amongst the Indian politicians.
 Obama campaigned impressively on every medium available.

 I recommend you read this blog post which talks about how Obama used the net to plan his presidency and how Republicans are countering the unstoppable online-Obama.
 Few interesting points about Radio Obama,